AdobeDocs/commerce-marketplace/src/pages/guides/sellers/technical-review-guidelines.md

 #### Documentation and resources

-Magento uses the documentation provided with the extension during manual QA.
+Marketplace uses the documentation provided with the extension during manual QA.
 The submitted documentation must comply with the following requirements:

 1. Submit the user guide in one of the following formats: